AmbireTech/adex-protocol/README.md

 The initially delegated validators sign every new state, and a state signed by a supermajority (>=2/3) of validators is considered valid.

-One advertising campaign is mapped to a single OUTPACE channel, where the deposit is the entire campaign budget, and the validators are normally the advertiser and a publisher-side [platforms](#validator-stack-platform).
+One advertising campaign is mapped to a single OUTPACE channel, where the deposit is the entire campaign budget, and the validators are normally an advertiser-side platform and a publisher-side [platforms](#validator-stack-platform).
 That allows the advertiser to make micropayments to multiple publishers (one micropayment per impression), and the publishers are able to withdraw their earnings at any point.

 The possible states of an OUTPACE channel are: